How to Stake Solana on Lido

 Just below the transaction parameters you also see global Lido statistics.
 This gives you a clear idea of how much SOL is being staked worldwide and other information regarding the liquid staking ecosystem.

 You can see the FAQ section right below the Lido statistics.
 It is prudent to familiarize yourself with some of the basic features of liquid staking and the risks involved.
 The FAQ section also gives more information about the stSOL and its value.
-In case, you have even more questions you can always reach out to the Lido team or Chorus One for any clarifications.
+In case, you have even more questions you can always reach out to the Lido on Solana team for any clarifications.
 The contact information is given at the end of this article.

 To stake your SOL with lido enter the amount you wanter to stake.
 Once you submit you might get redirected to your wallet.
 On the lido widget will see a pop-up showing the state of your transaction.
 The Lido widget waits for you to approve this transaction through your wallet.